tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 If you're familiar with Git(Hub)-clients you can also clone this repo and update the extension that way (load unpacked folder used by Git(Hub)-client).

-#### CRX-file: Tested on all listed above + other Chromium-based browsers (Opera/Vivaldi)
+#### CRX-file: other Chromium browsers (Opera/Vivaldi)
-* Add extension to allowlist as required by Chrome/Microsoft Edge/Brave/Yandex (see [instructions](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/tree/master/allowlist/README.md))
+* or add extension to allowlist for Chrome, MS Edge, Brave or Yandex (see [instructions](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/tree/master/allowlist/README.md))

 1. Download the extension as a crx-file from the [releases page](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/releases).
 2. In your browser go to the extensions page.